Engee documentation

 count(condition)

-Returns the number of state machine clock cycles that have elapsed since the expression n became true, while the associated state remained active.
+Returns the number of state machine clock cycles that have elapsed since the expression n it became true, while the associated state remained active.

 [count(x > 2) = 3]